Annuity rate data updated daily

 How the interest-crediting choices are framed

-• S&P 500 Index: 6% cap
+• S&P 500 Index: 6% annual cap

-• S&P 500 Index: 50% participation
+• S&P 500 Index: 50% annual participation rate

 Income rider language